 14. Building infographic outdoor screen display

 People love infographics and want to get a summary of the project as it’s being built.
-If you project management software like LetsBuild, you can visualize the tasks as they’re being completed and through a project overview show how far along the project is to passers by.
+If your project management software like LetsBuild, you can visualize the tasks as they’re being completed and through a project overview show how far along the project is to passers-by.
 Think of it like an outdoor scoreboard for people to see what you’ve brought to the area.
 This can also help with you’re trying to demonstrate the interesting but not particularly helpful information.

 Examples of what type of data to display:

 Boards used, nails, piping, feet of fiber optics, miles of cable, weight of concrete, etc. If you’re using the right building software and contractors, you should have access to all that information.

 Find a nice displays online that you can add to your site relatively cheap, shop around!